grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 message.ApplyTo(_sessions);
 ~~~

-Note that while the above code needs to change when the rule "first validate, then apply to sessions" changes, it does not need to change when all we do is adding new type of message that complies with the current logic.
-The only place we need to change in such case is the factory:
+Note that, while the above code needs to change when the rule "first validate, then apply to sessions" changes, it does not need to change in case we want to add a new type of message that complies with the current logic.
+The only place we need to change in such case is the factory.
+Let's see how it would look like if we decided to add a session refresh message:

 ~~~
 public class Version1ProtocolMessageFactory